with links to fiction, popular science books, and professional publications

 As an astrophysicist, he studies the Sun and stars like it, and their impacts on planets, using mainly space-based telescopes such as NASA's Solar Dynamics Observatory.
 He has published popular science books about stars and exoplanets as well as science fiction in which he explores reality, consciousness, and identity.
 Whether in his professional or in fiction, science is an important part of his life, but so are traveling around the world and hiking wherever nature offers striking views and abundant wildlife.
 He lives near Portland, OR, with his wife, Iris, and their dog Mioko.

-THE CONJURER'S TALE - coming soon
+THE CONJURER'S TALE - available in print and e-book form.

 Even though telepathy is downright at odds with his world views, conjuring images into the brains of others seems like fun to David Haas.
 Dumbfounded by his new psychic skills, he travels to Paris where his friend, journalist Kara Burke, has come across a group of mind readers.
 They discover that their telepathy is a symptom of a rapidly spreading disease that kills most of those infected, causing society to unravel as the death count rises.